tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 ```

 So, we're folding from the left, and the accumulator will hold the current position information,
 as well as a list of tokens we're producing.
-After the fold is done, we simply discard this position information,
+After the fold is done, we discard this position state,
-and use the tokens we produced.
+but keep the tokens we produced.
 We produce a new token by adding it the front of the list, so we
 want to *reverse* this order after we're finished.

 {{<note>}}